ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 ![N8N webhook node](/projects/images/n8n_flights_webhook_node.png)

-The important part of this node is the `Respond` setting at the bottom of that screenshot, which is set to respond "Using 'Respond Using Webhook' Node".
+The important part of this node is the `Respond` setting at the bottom of the image, which is set to respond "Using 'Respond Using Webhook' Node".

 !!! tip "I accidentally forgot that setting..."